Posts in "SaaS"

 When the Market Moves On

-Sometimes the timing problem isn’t being too early or too late—it’s being unable to adapt as the market evolves beneath you.
-Your product had a moment, but consumer behavior shifted, competitors executed better, or the entire category moved in a different direction.
+Sometimes the timing problem isn’t being too early or too late, it’s being unable to adapt as the market evolves beneath you.
+Your product had a moment, but consumer behaviour shifted, competitors executed better, or the entire category moved in a different direction.

 Yammer, the enterprise social network Microsoft acquired for $1.2 billion in 2012, seemed poised to dominate corporate communications.
 I remember using Yammer back in 2012 and thought it was great having an internal social network for the company.
 When someone suggested we look at Slack I took a look and declared that we already had chat in the Google Workspace, why would we need another chat tool.
 (Needless to say, I’ve since changed my tone on Slack!).